The Best Infant Car Seats of 2025

 The majority of infant car seats attach to a base.
 The base stays installed in your car and the seat clicks in and out.
 Some infant car seats can be used without the base; in that case, you’ll use your vehicle’s seat belt or built-in connectors called LATCH to install the seat and keep it in place.

-Infant car seats can be used from day one until your baby reaches the seat’s height OR weight maximum, which for most seats is anywhere between 30-35 inches or 30-35 pounds.
+Infant car seats can be used from day one until your baby reaches the seat’s height OR weight maximum, which for most seats is anywhere between 30-32 inches or 30 pounds.
 As soon as one of these limits is met, it’s time to move on to a convertible car seat.
+You'll also need to consider a child's torso height.
+For most rear-facing seats, the limit is reached when the top of your child's head is an inch from the top of the car seat—which may happen before your child reaches the seat's overall height or weight limit.

 You’ll come across many technical-sounding terms when reading about car seats.
 While you don’t need to spend weeks figuring it all out, a basic understanding of car seat terminology can go a long way as you evaluate the right seat for you.
 The Infant Car Seat Gear Glossary can help.